-- If your child is born or with EDD before 1 Jul 2017, the number of births(s) by the mother (e.g. twins are considered as one child order).
+*If your child is born and with estimated delivery date (EDD) before 1 Jul 2017, child order refers to the number of birth event(s) (regardless of child's nationality) by the mother.
 It excludes stepchildren, stillbirths, adopted-in children and children who have passed away.

 capped at $10,000 per 4 weeks:

-up to a total of $40,000 for 16 weeks for your 3rd and subsequent child
+- up to a total of $40,000 for 16 weeks for your 3rd and subsequent child order

 Benefits given are